solechang/ITP-404/week10 - OOP in PHP/readme.md

 * Static properties and methods
 * Midterm Project

-See folder __flickr-api-class__ for a full example with public, protected, and private members and inheritance.
+See folder __flickr-api-class__ for a full example using web services with public, protected, and private members and inheritance.

 ###Objects vs Classes